-My experience in image processing, artistic skills and a deep passion for the earth sciences have resulted in publications on the evolution of trilobites, scientific and artistic collaboration with national and international museums.
+My experience in image processing, artistic skills, and a deep passion for the earth sciences have resulted in publications on the evolution of trilobites, and scientific and artistic collaboration with national and international museums.

 See my Researchgate account for more information about my scientific activities and collaborations.